Neural Networks Enhancement with Logical Knowledge: Boosting preactivations

 Since $\lit_i\geq \lit_j$, we just need to demonstrate that \mbox{$\delta(\blit)_j < f(\blit)$}.
 Notice that:

 Since $\delta^f(\blit)$ changes only the value of the $i^{th}$ component of $\blit$, \mbox{$\|\delta^f(\blit)\|_p = f(\blit)$}. \end{proof}

-\subsection{Boosting preactivations}
+\section{Boosting preactivations}

-Applying directly a \boost\ to the final prediction of the base NN could be problematic since we have to respect the constraint that the improved values remain in $[0,1]$.
+In previous sections, we proved that, with an appropriate choice of function $f$, $\delta^f$ is a minimal \boost.
+However, we still need to choose a function $f$ suitable for our purposes.
+Notice that we have to respect the constraint that the final predictions remain in $[0,1]$.
+Indeed, Theorem~\ref{th:minimal_TBF} states that \mbox{$0 \leq f(\blit) \leq 1 - \max_{j=1}^n\lit_j$}.
 This limits the possible functions $f$ that can be used.
 For instance, $f$ cannot be a linear function.
+In this section, we will extend the results obtained so far, showing that such a constraint does not have to be respected when applying $\delta^f$ directly on the preactivations of the NN's last layer.

-Notice that the outputs $\by$ of the NN are calculated by applying an activation function over the preactivations $\bz$ generated in the last layer.
-We assume the activation function of the last layer of the base NN to be the logistic function, i.e.:
+More in details, the outputs $\by$ of the base NN are calculated by applying an activation function over the preactivations $\bz$ generated in the last layer.
+We assume the activation function to be the logistic function, i.e.:

 where $y_i$ is the activation of the $i^{th}$ predicate and $z_i$ the corresponding preactivation.
 As with the activations, we distinguish between preactivations of the grounded atoms and the ones of the literals of a grounded clause by using $\bz$ and $\bv$ respectively.
 More precisely: